What Is an Antinuclear Antibody Test?

-Sometimes, your immune system can mistake parts of your own body for foreign invaders.
+Antibodies are proteins that your immune system makes to fight off bacteria, viruses, and other germs.
+But sometimes, your immune system can mistake parts of your own body for foreign invaders.
 It releases special antibodies, called “autoantibodies,” that attack your cells and tissues.
 Autoantibodies can damage your joints, skin, muscles, and other parts of your body.
+And they can be a sign of autoimmune diseases, including:

 Your doctor might order an ANA test if you have symptoms of an autoimmune disease, such as:

 A lab tech will take a sample of your blood -- usually from a vein in your arm.
-He will first tie a band around the upper part of your arm to make your vein fill with blood and swell up.
-Then he'll clean the area with an antiseptic and insert a needle into your vein.
+They'll tie a band around the upper part of your arm to make your vein fill with blood and swell up.
+Then they'll clean the area with an antiseptic and insert a needle into your vein.
 Your blood will collect into a vial or tube.

 The blood test should only take a couple of minutes.
-After your blood is drawn, the needle and band will be removed.
-A piece of gauze and a bandage will go over the area to stop the bleeding.
+After your blood is drawn, the needle and band will be removed, and you'll get a piece of gauze and a bandage placed over the area.

 The blood sample will go to a lab to be tested.
 The lab will check to see if there are antinuclear antibodies in your blood.

 The blood test has very few risks.
 You might feel a slight sting as your blood is drawn.
-Afterward, you may have a small bruise.
+You may notice a small bruise later.

 You may also have a slight chance of:

 Your test is positive if it finds antinuclear antibodies in your blood.
-A negative result means it found no ANAs.
+A negative result means it found none.
+A positive test doesn’t mean that you have an autoimmune condition.
+Between 3% and 15% of people with no conditions have antinuclear antibodies.
+Some medicines or other diseases also can cause them.

 - Sjögren's syndrome -- a disease that causes dry eyes and mouth